The 15 Best things to do in Zadar blog post was first published on Culture Tourist on 14 July 2023 and updated on 12 July 2024.

 Read more: Fun things to do in Zagreb this summer

-10 – Narodni Trg
+10 – Narodni Trg in Zadar

 Read more: Dubrovnik Weekend Guide

-11 – Zadar Market
+11 – Explore Zadar Market

-If you’ve been following Culture Tourist for some time, you know one of my favourite places to visit while travelling are local markets.
+If you’ve been following Culture Tourist for some time, you know one of my favourite places to visit while travelling is local markets.
 They tell you so much about the local culture and lifestyle.
 And they are usually places where you’ll eat the best local food and buy some of the nicest souvenirs.

 TIP: If you’d like to learn more about the local food and learn how to prepare some of the traditional Croatian meals yourself, check out this Zadar Market Tour and Cooking Class.

-12 – Walk on Zadar city walls
+12 – Stroll on Zadar City Walls

-13 – Visit Saint Mary Church in Zadar
+13 – Saint Mary Church

-14 – Stomorica Church in Zadar
+14 – Visit Stomorica Church

 Read more: 20 Most iconic churches in Europe